 - Sustained-release formulations (SR): Gradually release the drug into the systemic circulation.
 (Example: Diclofenac SR tablets)

-- Extended Release (ER): Similar to sustained release, releases the drug slowly over time.
+- Extended Release (ER): Similar to sustained release, it releases the drug slowly over time.
 (Example: Metformin ER for diabetes)

 Uses of Prodrugs: